elvis-pan/elvis-pan.github.io/_posts/2023-01-01-coursereview.md

 ### Fall 2019
 - 15-122 Principles of Imperative Computation
-  - A introduction into serious computer science, since 15-112 teaches more about "programming" than "computer science".
+  - An introduction into serious computer science, since 15-112 teaches more about "programming" than "computer science".
   - Mostly about concepts in C and the simplest data structures and algorithms.
   - The exams and homeworks should not be hard for CS majors, and it is indeed the easiest CS course I believe.
   - Contracts and point-to reasonings were not fun (although quite useful), guessing what Iliano meant in the question statement was not fun, but the programming homeworks were quite interesting.
 I actually got top 1 in the Peg scoreboard in terms of the speed of my program to solve the board using backtracking.